 Below is a post about the use of oral forms of GS441524 written by Dr Niels C. Pedersen and Nicole Jacque published on SOCKFIP.org.

 The initial field testing of GS-441524 for FIP treatment involved subcutaneous injection.
 This route of administration was based on prior pharmacokinetic (PK) studies done on laboratory cats.
 Intravenous and subcutaneous routes of injection yielded similar high blood levels that were sustained at virus inhibitory concentrations for over 24 hours.
-Oral administration was also found to provide blood levels, but somewhat delayed and only at about 40% peak levels of subcutaneous and intravenous routes (Pedersen NC, unpublished data, 2018).
+Oral administration was also found to provide blood levels, peaking at 2 hours, but reaching only about 40% peak levels of subcutaneous and intravenous routes (Pedersen NC, unpublished data, 2018).
 However, dogs which have a longer intestinal tract evolved for omnivorous diets, can absorb up to 85% of GS441524 by the oral route [1, 5].
 Dogs have often been used as surrogates for humans in oral absorption studies, so oral absorption in humans is also likely to be higher than in cats.
-Therefore, the subcutaneous route was chosen for field testing in cats based on ease of administration and resulting blood levels.

 Chinese suppliers of GS-441524 copied the diluent, drug concentration, subcutaneous route of administration that were used in the initial published field trial.
-The first company to offer GS- 441524 on the unapproved market was Mutian.
+The first company to offer GS441524 on the unapproved market was Mutian.
 Mutian was also the first to research and offer an oral form of the drug.
 Mutian researchers found that effective blood levels of GS-441524 could be achieved by merely increasing the concentration of the drug in their oral preparations.
 Other companies (e.g., Aura, Lucky) subsequently offered their own versions of orally administered GS-441524.
-Currently, Mutian, Aura and Lucky brands are the most used oral forms of GS- 441524 in the US.
+However, ss of September 2021, Mutian no longer lists oral GS preparations (of any form) on their website.
+Currently, Aura, Lucky, and Capella are the most used oral forms of GS441524 in the US.

 Current brands of capsules/tablets are sold as supplements and their labels list several common innocuous chemical compounds and medicinal herbs and do not list GS-441524 as one of the ingredients.
 This is probably done to avoid scrutiny by customs.
 Regardless of the list of ingredients, the active component in all oral products is GS-441524.
-The exact concentration of GS-441524 in the various oral products is kept secret by the sellers, but it is obviously several times higher than would be needed if the drug were given by the subcutaneous route.
+The exact concentration of GS-441524 in the various oral products is kept secret by the sellers, but it is obviously higher (1.5 – 2 times?) than would be needed if the drug were given by the subcutaneous route.

 We were initially critical of the oral route for two reasons.
 First, oral forms were more wasteful of what was initially a rare and expensive resource.
-Second, published research on oral absorption of nucleosides (GS-441524 is a nucleoside) document a concentration limit or ceiling for oral absorption.
+Second, published research on oral absorption of nucleosides (GS-441524 is a nucleoside) document a concentration limit or ceiling for oral absorption [2-5].
+Results with EIDD-1931, a related nucleoside showed bioavailability drop from 56 to 36% as the oral dosage increased .
 This limitation would make it theoretically difficult to achieve the extremely high blood concentrations required to treat certain forms of FIP (e.g., neurological) and/or to overcome the problem of acquired drug resistance.
-Newer information obtained from field use of the oral forms of GS-441524 of Mutian and Aura brands, indicate that this problem may not be as serious as first believed as most forms of FIP respond equally well whether given pills or injections.
+Oral bioavailability can also be significantly decreased by certain substances in the diet, and cat owners are notorious for using a large range of dietary supplements, some of which could negatively affect the treatment.

 All oral brands have similar instructions for administering capsules or tablets.
 Fasting for half an hour before and after giving the medication is generally recommended.
 A small amount of treat may encourage cats to take them, and many cats will consume them when put on a plate with a coating treat (e.g., Churu).